BSc (Hons), MSc

 2015 - Research Poster Award.
 Top postgraduate research poster at Trinity College.

 2014 - Clarendon Scholarship.
-A fully-funded Oxford Medical Sciences Graduate Student Scholarship.
+A fully-funded Oxford Medical Sciences Graduate Student Scholarship to undertake a DPhil.

 2014 - Trinity College Academic Prize.
 For obtaining a Distinction level degree in the Oxford MSc in Clinical Embryology.